The Inquiry: France, Belgium, Luxembourg, and Denmark

-The Inquiry recommended Alsace–Lorraine to be returned to France, the parts of the Saarland, which France had controlled before 1815, to be returned to it, and the Rhineland to be demilitarized.
-In regards to Belgium, it was recommended for Belgium's neutral status to be abolished and for Belgium to be allowed to annex some territory in the Maastricht and Malmedy regions for strategic (in the case of Maastricht) and ethnic (in the case of Malmedy) reasons.
-As for Luxembourg, it was recommended for it to be annexed to Belgium or to have its independence restored.
-Meanwhile, there should be a plebiscite in northern Schleswig, and the area should be transferred from Germany to Denmark if the region's people preferred.
+The Inquiry recommended that Alsace–Lorraine be returned to France, that parts of Saarland that France had controlled before 1815 be returned to that country, and that the Rhineland be demilitarized.
+It was recommended that Belgium's neutral status be abolished and that Belgium be allowed to annex territory in the Maastricht region for strategic reasons and in the Malmedy region for ethnic reasons.
+It was recommended that Luxembourg either be annexed to Belgium or be restored to independence.
+Meanwhile, the Inquiry recommended that there be a plebiscite in northern Schleswig, with the area transferred from Germany to Denmark if the region's people preferred.

 Russia, Poland, and the former Russian Empire

 The Inquiry suggested that if it was possible for Russia to become a genuine federal and democratic state, the Baltic states (with the possible exception of Lithuania) and Ukraine should be encouraged to reunify with Russia because of the belief that it would best serve the economic interests of everyone involved.
-Meanwhile, if the Bolsheviks maintained their control of Russia, the Inquiry suggested for the independence of the Baltic states and Ukraine to be recognized if a referendum on reunion with Russia was held in those territories at some future better time.
-As for the borders of Ukraine, Latvia, and Estonia, the borders that were proposed for them were very similar to the borders that these countries ended up with after 1991.
-Indeed, the Inquiry even suggested that Crimea should be given to Ukraine.
+Meanwhile, if the Bolsheviks maintained their control of Russia, the Inquiry suggested that the independence of the Baltic states and Ukraine be recognized, with a referendum on reunion with Russia at some future better time.
+The borders that the Inquiry proposed for Ukraine, Latvia, and Estonia were very similar to their 1991 borders.
+Indeed, the Inquiry even suggested that Crimea be given to Ukraine.